 Each Goodfellows box is stuffed with an array of books, warm clothing, dental kits, toys and candy, but since 1924, the carefully and imaginatively dressed dolls given to little girls aged 4–9 have brought the boxes real razzle-dazzle.

-For 88 years, the devoted volunteer “courtiers” of the Detroit Goodfellows doll program have taken in their unclothed “clients,” devoting months to turning them out in the finest Paris copy.
-This year, volunteers will start working on their creations in late June so the dolls can be ready for their close-ups by mid-October.
+For nearly 90 years, the devoted volunteer “courtiers” of the Detroit Goodfellows doll program have taken in their unclothed “clients,” devoting months to turning them out in the finest Paris copy.
+This year, volunteers will start working on their creations in late spring so the dolls can be ready for their close-ups by early September.

 As the Goodfellows prepare to distribute 11,000 dolls annually artists, benefactors and recipients alike look forward to another year of creativity, generosity and fun.
 Anyone interested in helping the Goodfellows dress a doll for this holiday season can contact Sari Klok-Schneider at firstname.lastname@example.org.